mishradile/AFMTool/timeline.md

   - Developed GUI using PySimpleGUI

 - 6/6/2022:
-  - Allowed users to customize windows size
+  - Allowed users to customize square size used to take roughness measurements